 Drones have come a long way since 1918 when the first UAV or unmanned aerial vehicle known as the Kettering Bug was flown by the U.S. military in WW1.
 The Kettering Bug was designed to shoot missiles in combat but the new and improved drones adopted by the film industry are used to shoot stunning videography and photography.

-Which leads me to benefit number two; convenience.
-Not only is the set up faster and more convenient but the shots themselves are more fluid and stable thanks to their less intrusive maneuverability and added features such as a gimbal for filming.
+This leads me to benefit number two; convenience.
+Not only is the setup faster and more convenient but the shots themselves are more fluid and stable thanks to their less intrusive maneuverability and added features such as a gimbal for filming.
 Another convenient bonus is that drones are portable so you can take them with you to any event or filming location ensuring you won’t miss any one time opportunities.

 - safety mechanisms in drones

 - benefits of filming with drones